- Library building information

 Hamilton, NY, 13346

-Faculty and students may request print journal articles, book chapters and other documents to be scanned from Colgate University Libraries.
+Faculty and students working remotely may request electronic document delivery of print journal articles, book chapters, and other documents to be scanned from the Colgate University Libraries' collections.

 - - Journal articles

 - - Items from Special Collections and University Archives (SCUA)

 - - Items too fragile or brittle for scanning

 Yes, you can self-checkout library books on the new meeScan terminals located at the Case and Cooley Circulation desks or by using the meeScan app.